ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

 - Audit trails
 - "Get it right, then ship"

 Those priorities shape what gets built.
 When LangChain came out, Python developers saw an opportunity: "We can automate workflows with LLMs!"
 They built agents that were fast, flexible, and... hard to audit.
 R developers saw the same thing and asked: "How do we prove what happened?
 How do we reproduce this?
-How do we explain it to a regulator?"
+How do we explain it to a regulator?".
 The answer wasn't "just use LangChain."
 It was "we need something different."

 ## The Technical Debt Problem